-4. If you want to use SES Notifications: Follow Amazon's guide to configure SES notifications through SNS, using the SNS Topic you created above.
+- 4. If you want to use SES Notifications: Follow Amazon's guide to configure SES notifications through SNS, using the SNS Topic you created above.
 Choose any event types you want to receive.
-Be sure to choose "Include original headers" if you need access to Anymail's metadata or tags in your webhook handlers.

-5. If you want to use SES Event Publishing:
+Be sure to choose "Include original headers" if you need access to Anymail's metadata or tags in your webhook handlers. - 5.
+If you want to use SES Event Publishing: - a.

-- a.
 Follow Amazon's guide to create an SES "Configuration Set".
-Name it something meaningful, like TrackingConfigSet. - b.
+Name it something meaningful, like Track-ingConfigSet. - b.
 Follow Amazon's guide to add an SNS event destination for SES event publishing, using the SNS Topic you created above.
-Choose any event types you want to receive. - c.
+Choose any event types you want to receive.

+c.
 Update your Anymail settings to send using this Configuration Set by default:

 '''

 ANYMAIL = {

-...
+... other settings ...

-(continues on next page)

-'''

-'''
+Use the name from step 5a above:

 "AMAZON_SES_CONFIGURATION_SET_NAME": "TrackingConfigSet",

 }

 '''